Tencent/PhoenixGo/docs/FAQ.md

 - are compatible with cuda 9.0 and higher (it is recommended to use latest version when possible), cudnn 7.1.x or higher (x is any number)
 - has been tested to work successfully on windows
-- However currently there is no tensorRT support for PhoenixGo (Tesla V100 has been tested not to work with PhoenixGo tensorrt 3.0.4)
+- to use TensorRT with V100, you need to manually build TensorRT model on V100.
+See: [#75](https://github.com/Tencent/PhoenixGo/issues/75) for how to build TensorRT model.

-### Specific questions : building with bazel questions (linux and mac)
+### Specific questions : bazel issues (linux and mac)

 #### B1.
 I am getting errors during bazel configure, bazel building, and/or running PhoenixGo engine